civican/legisinfo/42-1/bills/C-75/bill_text.md

 ### Section 388

-Paragraph 2(1)(c) of the `Identification of Criminals Act` is replaced by the following:
+  **(1)** Paragraph 2(1)(a) of the `Identification of Criminals Act` is amended by striking out "or" at the end of subparagraph (i), by adding "or" at the end of subparagraph (ii) and by adding the following after subparagraph (ii):

+    an offence punishable on summary conviction if that offence may also be prosecuted as an indictable offence described in subparagraph (i);

+  **(2)** Paragraph 2(1)(c) of the Act is replaced by the following:

     any person alleged to have committed an indictable offence, other than an offence that is designated as a contravention under the `Contraventions Act` in respect of which the Attorney General, within the meaning of that Act, has made an election under section 50 of that Act, who is required under subsection 500(3), 501(4) or 509(5) of the `Criminal Code` to appear for the purposes of this Act by an appearance notice, undertaking or summons; or

 ### Parliament of Canada Act